claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Lock out or change the authentication mechanisms that grant access to the account.
   * Impersonate by using the victim's online identity to send false/forged messages to others or to purchase goods and services.
-  * Impersonate by using the victim's online identity to post public information that can be private or fake.
+  * Impersonate by using the victim's online identity to publicly post information that can be private or fake.

-* Compromise of devices: This attack is similar to the above, but the attacker demands access to victim's devices.
-The goal is the same as the above but the result is more impactful as it restricts acess to accounts that are accessed through the device.
+* Compromise of devices: This attack is similar to the above, but the attacker demands access to the victim's devices.
+The goal is the same as the above but the result is more impactful as it restricts access to accounts that are accessed through the device.
 It can also prevent any connection to the Internet.
-  Once an attacker has access to the device, they can use that to:
+  Once an attacker has access to the device, they can use it to:
-  * Phisicall prevention of usage of the device (to call police services, for example)
+  * Phisical prevention of use of the device (the device can be used, for example, to call police services, which is restricted with this attack)
   * Access contacts and data (media or messages) stored in it
-  * Access to accounts and authentication mechanisms to accounts (saved passwords or authenticator apps -2-factor authentication-)
+  * Access to accounts and authentication mechanisms for other accounts (saved passwords or authenticator apps -2-factor authentication-, for example)
-  * Impersonation
+  * Perform impersonation
-  * Denial of access to device, networks or the Internet in general
+  * Perform denial of access to the device, networks or the Internet in general
-  * Destruction to the device itself and any information on it
+  * Destroy the device itself and any information stored in it
-  * Impersonate by using the victim's online identity to post public information that can be private or fake.
+  * Impersonate by using the victim's online identity as accessed through the device to publicly post information that can be private or fake.

 * Exposing of private information or media: This attack builds on top of other attacks.
-  Once an attacker has access to an account or device, they can use the access to get private information or private media stored in it.
+  Once an attacker has access to an account or device, they can use this access to gather private information or private media stored in it.
 This can later be used for threatening, extortion, doxing (posting private information), and more.
   It can also be used to gather information regarding bank accounts, tax information and more.